Chitosan – A Multifaceted Aid In Winemaking

 Figure 1.
 Proposed antimicrobial activity mechanisms of chitosan and chitin-glucan (adapted from Marín et al., 2020).

-The chitosan products No Brett Inside™ and Bactiless™ are 100% natural non-GMO and non-allergenic chitosan biopolymers from fungal origins (100% Aspergillus niger), they help to reduce/eliminate Brettanomyces and spoilage bacterial populations in wine, respectively.
+Chitosan molecules with varying degrees of acetylation have different properties.
+No Brett Inside™ and Bactiless™ are 100% natural non-GMO and non-allergenic chitosan biopolymers from fungal origins (100% Aspergillus niger), they help to reduce/eliminate Brettanomyces and spoilage bacterial populations in wine, respectively.

 Chitosan has been demonstrated to effectively decreases Brettanomyces populations in wine (Tailandier et al., 2014; Petrova et al., 2016), and this effect can vary depending on the Brettanomyces strain (Paulin et al., 2020).
 A laboratory study by IOC Nuits-Saints-Georges in Burgundy concluded when used at 4 g/hL No Brett Inside™ was sufficient to totally decontaminate the wine of Brettanomyces (as counted on selective growth media).
 Similarly, numerous winery-based trials have demonstrated the efficient decrease in Brettanomyces populations (Figure 2).